sudomgamal/Embedded-systems-engineer-skills/Skills.md

 - Experience in RTOS/Automotive buses is a plus.
 - Knowledge in software design process and development life cycle is a plus.
 - Willing to travel for short/long term.
-- Good command of English language
+- Good command of English language.

 ##Elsewedy Electrometers
 [Job link](http://www.elsewedyemg.com/index.php/en/careers/116-embedded-software-engineer)